freeman-lab/pim/README.md

 ## credit

 The idea for this initially came from Winthrop Gillis (@wingillis), and evolved through a discussion with @danielballan and @ericdill and others at PyData 2016.
-See the [list of contributers](contributors.md) to the repo.
+See the [list of collaborators](collaborators.md).

 ## license